 A new kind of forest management...

 The Forest Service brought new concepts in forest management to the Allegheny Plateau -- multiple benefits and sustainability.
-The Organic Act of 1897 introduced the National Forest mission: to improve the forest, provide favorable conditions for water flows, and furnish a continuous supply of timber to meet people's needs.
+The Organic Act of 1897 introduced the National Forest mission: "To improve the forest, provide favorable conditions for water flows, and furnish a continuous supply of timber to meet people's needs."
 On these lands, seedlings for tomorrow's forest are the focus of forest management activities.
-Watersheds are managed to ensure clear water for fisheries like trout and clean drinking water for all.
+Watersheds are managed to ensure clear water for fisheries and to provide clean drinking water.

-Over time, various laws added other benefits like wilderness, heritage resources and grazing to the original idea of watershed protection and continuous timber.
+Over time, various laws added other benefits such as creating wilderness, protecting heritage resources and allowing grazing in addition to watershed protection and providing continuous timber.
 The Multiple Use-Sustained Yield Act of 1960 recognized outdoor recreation and habitat for wildlife and fisheries.

-The motto "Land of Many Uses" captures the National Forest goal of a healthy, vigorous forest that provides wood products, watershed protection, a variety of wildlife habitats and recreational opportunities -- not only for us today, but in a sustainable way so future generations can enjoy these benefits, too.
+The motto "Land of Many Uses," captures the National Forest's goal of a healthy, vigorous forest that provides wood products, protects watersheds, a variety of wildlife habitats and recreational opportunities -- not only for today, but in a sustainable way so future generations can enjoy these benefits, too.

 Forests grow, change, evolve....

-When the Allegheny National Forest was established in 1923, the immediate challenge was nurturing the young trees growing amongst logging slash on the recently-cleared hillsides.
+When the Allegheny National Forest was established in 1923, the immediate challenge was nurturing the young trees growing among logging slash on the recently cleared hillsides.
 Until that happened, wildfires, floods and erosion were a threat.
 With care, the forests grew.
 Since they started growing at roughly the same time, most of the trees in today's second-growth forest on the Allegheny Plateau are the same age (70-100 years old).

 Young forests offer diverse vegetation like seedlings, saplings, wildflowers and berries.
 Deer, grouse, songbirds and other wildlife thrive with the abundant food and cover.
 Rapidly-growing trees soak up carbon, add lots of oxygen to the atmosphere, and protect soil.
 Taller trees shade streams, helping to regulate water temperature for acquatic life.